AramZS/aramzs.xyz/src/content/amplify/index.md

   - Blogging
 ---

-# Amplify

-This section is for amplifying content posted by other people and on other sites.
+This Amplify section is for amplifying content posted by other people and on other sites.
 Think of it as somewhere between a link post and a reblog.
+It pulls together posts that I think are worth sharing, but where I don't have much that I want to write about them.